1.9K Reviews | 4.7 Star Rating | 20+ years of experience | 72k+ Patients Treated

 What is Peptic Ulcer Disease?

-Peptic Ulcer Disease (PUD) happens when open sores (ulcers) develop in the lining of your stomach or the first part of your small intestine.
-These sores form when the balance between stomach acid and protective mucus is disrupted-most often due to Helicobacter pylori infection or frequent use of NSAIDs like aspirin and ibuprofen.
-Without treatment, ulcers can cause pain and lead to complications.
+Peptic ulcer disease (PUD) occurs when ulcer (open) holes appear in the stomach lining or the duodenum (the first section of the small intestine).
+The occurrence of these sores is caused by a loss of balance between stomach acid and protective mucus—most commonly as a result of a Helicobacter pylori infection or from high usage of NSAIDs, such as aspirin and ibuprofen.
+Without treatment, ulcers may cause pain and lead to complications.

 Common Symptoms

-• Burning or gnawing pain in the upper abdomen, often between meals or at night
+• Burning or gnawing pain in the upper abdomen, between or after meals, or even at night

 • Heartburn or acid reflux